ch23s020/Assignment1/README.md

-**There are multiple files of initial commits.
+**There is separate file for Q2
-There is separate file for Q2
+The main.py file contains all the code from Q3 and Onwards** **Please refer main.Py and Q2.py files for passing the arguments.****

-The main.py file contains all the code from Q3 and Onwards** Please refer main.Py and Q22.py files for passing the arguments.
+**There were multiple files of initial commits.
+The Copy_of_Copy_of_Assignment1 is one among such file.
+If the main.py fails to take argument, Please refer google colab file Copy_of_Copy_of_Assignment1.

 **Code Structure**
 Code is in following parts:-